PDF Redaction Tutorial

 The first step is to upload the desired document into a storage solution, such as Dropbox or Google Drive.
 Then, we sign up or log into one automation platform where this feature is available (Make, Zapier, and n8n).

 After that, we can set up the first Dropbox module and choose the event called "Create/Update a Share Link", which will create a URL for the confidential documents.
 This way, 0CodeKit will be able to redact the PDF.
-To set it up, we need to choose the specific folder or file that we want to redact, give the link full access so it can analyze and remove specific information, and eliminate password requirement.
+To set it up, we need to choose the specific folder or file that we want to redact, give the link full access so it can analyse and remove specific information, and eliminate the password requirement.

 Then, we integrate a 0CodeKit module with the event "Redact Sensitive Information from PDF File" that will cover all confidential information.
 For the important part, we now have to tell the endpoint what should be considered sensitive content, we have to add the "Download URL" icon for 0CodeKit to access the document, what language is used in the document (optional), and give the file a name.